-Antlers can get very hot in the summer, and they use their antlers in various ways to help them cool down and relax.
+Antlers can get very hot in the summer, and use their antlers in various ways to help them cool down and relax.

 The deer can use the antlers to create depressions in the mud or dirt, allowing them to lie in or roll in to cool down, relax, and keep insects off.

 How Does A Deer Grow Antlers?

 The antlers grow from two base points on the deer’s head.
 These two points are called pedicles, and the antlers are bone tissue structures.

 The velvet, which is a soft tissue, covers the antlers and feeds nutrients to the growing structure while growing.
-The velvet contains arteries and veins used to provide the nutrients.
+The velvet contains arteries and veins used to provide nutrients.

-Testosterone is needed to grow the antlers, which is why the male deer is generally the only one in the species with the antlers.
+Testosterone is needed to grow the antlers, so the male deer is generally the only one with antlers.

 Testosterone in male humans plays a massive role in developing reproductive tissues and promotes characteristics such as bone and muscle mass.

-The testosterone in the male deer is very similar and plays a vital role in the deer finding a mate.
+The testosterone in the male deer is very similar and plays a vital role in finding a mate.

 Why Do Some Female Deer Grow Antlers?

 Although the male buck produces testosterone, essential for antler growth, some female deers create this.

 An antlered doe, although rarely occurs because of an imbalance in the hormones that cause higher levels of testosterone to be present.

 Flinn said an antlered doe occurs because of a hormone imbalance that causes higher male testosterone levels, causing antlers to grow.

-Some antlered does turn out to be hermaphrodites having both male and female sex organs, although these are rare, with estimates between 1 – 1000 to 1 – 5000 being cited.
+Some antlered do turn out to be hermaphrodites having both male and female sex organs, although these are rare, with estimates between 1 – 1000 to 1 – 5000 being cited.